 Group filter: Define filters to synchronize only certain groups.
 You can use the standard Microsoft Graph filters, e.g.,

-- Users from groups only: Check if you only want to sync users that are part of a synchronized group.
-Enabling this means that only the users matching the User filter that also belong to a group synced in the group sync will be synced.
+startsWith(displayName, 'Haiilo') - Users from groups only: Check if you want to sync only users who are part of a synchronized group.
+Enabling this means that only the users matching the User filter who also belong to a group synced in the group sync will be synced.

 Synchronization

 - Activation: If checked, new and restored users are activated during synchronization.
-Otherwise, you have to manually set the status of the users to Active in the user management.
+Otherwise, you have to manually set the users' status to Active in the user management.

 - Orphaned users: Choose what happens to users that currently exist as active users on Haiilo, but no longer exist in the user directory.
 If you choose Ignore, they will remain unchanged.